shiruken/hackintosh/README.md

 # Hackintosh v3
-Installation guide for my dual-boot Hackintosh v3 build running macOS Catalina and Windows 10.
+Installation guide for my Hackintosh v3 build dual-booting macOS Catalina and Windows 10.

 * [`EFI_install`](EFI_install/): Copy of EFI directory from the EFI partition of USB installer
 * `EFI`: Copy of EFI directory from the EFI partition of macOS boot drive